iamsusmitashrestha/Extractly/README.md

-# Exractly - Natural Language Web Data Extraction
+# Extractly - Natural Language Web Data Extraction

 A powerful Chrome Extension that uses AI to extract structured data from web pages using natural language instructions.